Support Centre

 • processing is necessary to protect the vital interests of the data subject or of another natural person if the data subject is physically or legally incapable of giving consent;

-• processing is carried out within the registered business activity and with implementation of appropriate safeguards by a foundation, association any other not-for-profit body with a political, philosophical, religious or trade union aim and provided that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data are not disclosed outside that body without the consent of the data subjects;
+• processing is carried out within the registered business activity and with the implementation of appropriate safeguards by a foundation, association any other not-for-profit body with a political, philosophical, religious, or trade union aim and provided that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data are not disclosed outside that body without the consent of the data subjects;

 • processing relates to personal data which are manifestly made public by the data subject;